Lilypad-Tech/lilypad-v0/examples/README.md

 npm install
 ```

-Use hardhat to deploy the contracts or find them at the following addresses on FEVM Hyperspace testnetwork:
+Use remix or hardhat to deploy the contracts or find them at the following addresses on FEVM Hyperspace testnetwork:

 (coming soon)